CancerRxGene/gdsctools/doc/source/index.rst

 :Source: https://github.com/CancerRxGene/gdsctools

 **GDSCTools** is a Python library dedicated to the study of drug responses in the context of the `GDSC (Genomics of Drug Sensitivity in Cancer) <http://www.cancerrxgene.org/>`_ project.
-It contains utilities to find significant associations between drugs and genomic features (e.g., gene mutation), however, it should be also of interest to a wider community involved in cancer projects.
+It contains utilities to find significant associations between drugs and genomic features (e.g., gene mutation) based on an ANOVA analysis.
+Note, however, that other methods based on e.g., Elastic Net are also available.
+Besides, the library should also be useful in manipulating dedicated data sets such as IC50 or MoBEM (genomic features) data structures.

 .. index:: installation